Very fast Bayesian Additive Regression Trees on GPU: Performance measurements

 \paragraph{Data generating process}

 The data is simulated from the model

 where the denominators ``norm.'' indicate standardization of the attached term to unit sample variance after generating the data, train and test set together.
-This step is improper, but the difference is small in high $n$, and the comparison is relative anyway.
+This step is improper, but the leakage it causes is small at high $n$, and the comparison is relative anyway.
 This standardization simplifies interpreting the RMSE, as the total variance of the data stays at about 3.